-imployee toilet facilities:
+Employee toilet facilities:

-- (A) Shall meet the requirements specified in Chapter 5-204.11 and Chapter 6-202.14 of these regulations. - B) Operators of outdoor BARBECUE shall maintain a permission letter from the owner of the facility allowing their employees use of the restrooms, during all hours of operation, unless operator and owner are the same.
+- (A) Shall meet the requirements specified in Chapter 5-204.11 and Chapter 6-202.14 of these regulations. - (B) Operators of outdoor BARBECUE shall maintain a permission letter from the owner of the facility allowing their employees use of the restrooms, during all hours of operation, unless operator and owner are the same.

-601.19 Lighting
+6-601.19 Lighting

-- (A) At least 50 foot candles of light are required on all work surfaces of EQUIPMENT. - (B) BARBECUE units without overhead lighting shall cease operations when ambient lighting is insufficient to meet this requirement.
+- (A) At least 50-foot candles of light are required on all work surfaces of EQUIPMENT. - (B) BARBECUE units without overhead lighting shall cease operations when ambient lighting is insufficient to meet this requirement.

--601.20 FOOD Shields
+6-601.20 FOOD Shields

-- OOD shields shall be required at all interface areas to provide a barrier between the CONSUMER and unPACKAGED, READYTO-EAT FOOD, or FOOD service, FOOD display or FOOD processing areas not separated from the CONSUMER by a minimum horizontal distance of 30" or more; and - (A) FOOD shields shall be mounted to intercept a direct line between customer's mouth and the FOOD display area. - (B) FOOD shields, as installed, shall comply with the construction, materials, finishes, and formula requirements established by NSF/ANSI Standard 2, Section 5.35.
+FOOD shields shall be required at all interface areas to provide a barrier between the CONSUMER and UNPACKAGED, READY-TO-EAT FOOD, or FOOD service, FOOD display or FOOD processing areas not separated from the CONSUMER by a minimum horizontal distance of 30" or more; and.

--602 Swap Meets
+- (A) Food shields shall be mounted to intercept a direct line between customer's mouth and the FOOD display area. - (B) FOOD shields, as installed, shall comply with the construction, materials, finishes, and formula requirements established by NSF/ANSI Standard 2, Section 5.35.

--602.11 Conditions
+6-602 Swap Meets

-- a meet may sell PRE-PACKAGED FOOD, or other items regulated by the HEALTH AUTHORITY or AGENCY OF JURISDICTION, if the following conditions are met: - (A) Non PHF (TCS) items presented for sale in their original packaging may be sold in a booth which has carpeted floors and plastic laminate shelves.
+6-602.11 Conditions

-Refrigerated items for sale in the original package shall be displayed on a floor with a SMOOTH and EASILY CLEANABLE surface.
+A swap meet may sell-pre-packaged food, or other items regulated by the HEALTH AUTHORITY OF AGENCY OF JURISDICTION, if the following conditions are met:

-Exposed wood is not allowed in the walls, floors or shelving material.
+- (A) Non-PHF (TCS) items presented for sale in their original packaging may be sold in a booth which has carpeted floorsand plastic laminate shelves. - (B) Refrigerated items for sale in the original package shall be displayed on a floor with a SMOOTH and EASILY-CLEANABLE SURface. - (C) Exposed wood is not allowed in the walls, floors or shelving material.